RRMoelker/django-full-url/README.md

 ## Requirements
 Django
-(Tested with Django 1.6, not known if it works in other versions.
-Please let us know if it works in more setups)
+(Tested with Django 1.6 and 1.7.
+Please let me know if it works in other versions setups)

 ## Uninstall
 Nothing fancy here: